AnonymouX47/termvisage/docs/source/tui.rst

   * Displays the :ref:`actions <actions>` available in the current :ref:`context <contexts>`.
   * Each action has its name beside the symbol for the assigned key.
+  * Clicking on a **non-navigation** action with the left mouse button triggers the action.
   * If the actions are too much to be listed on one line, the bar can be expanded/collapsed using the key indicated at the far right.

 * **Overlays**: